laurentperrinet/laurentperrinet.github.io/content/publication/sanz-12/index.md

----
-abstract: Choosing an appropriate set of stimuli is essential to characterize the response of a sensory system to a particular functional dimension, such as the eye movement following the motion of a visual scene.
+---abstract: Choosing an appropriate set of stimuli is essential to characterize the response of a sensory system to a particular functional dimension, such as the eye movement following the motion of a visual scene.
 Here, we describe a framework to generate random texture movies with controlled information content, i.e., Motion